medusa-project/medusa-glacier/README.md

 A request is a JSON object with three fields:

 - action: The action being requested.
-Currently only 'upload_directory' is supported.
+Currently only 'upload_directory' and 'delete_archive' are supported.
 - parameters: Parameters needed for the action.
 - pass_through: A JSON object that the server will pass back to the client with its response.
 The intended use is for the client to be able to know what is being responded to.